repaper/gratis/README.md

 The original code in epd_fuse.c and V231G2/epd.c under PlatformWithOS did a full 4 cycle display update including COG power on and COG power down sequence.
-This resulted in the update taking more than 3 seconds with the display frist showing the updated image, then the original image followed finally by the updated image.
+This resulted in the update taking more than 3 seconds with the display first showing the updated image, then the original image followed finally by the updated image.
 This made things like a clock, counters and 'game of life' look very bad.

 Following changes as outlined in issue #13:
-* in epd_fuse.c run_command do not call EPD_end() at the end of the 'P' command (only if partial update is supported by the display)
+* in epd_fuse.c run_command() do not call EPD_end() at the end of the 'P' command (only if partial update is supported by the display)
 * in epd.c introduce COG_on status variable in EPD_struct.
 * in epd.c EPD_begin() return immediately when COG_on is true
-* in epd.C EPR_begin() set COG_on to true at the end of the function.
+* in epd.C EPD_begin() set COG_on to true at the end of the function.
 * in epd.c EPD_end() set COG_on to false at the end of the function.
 * in epd.c EPD_partial_image() only call the last stage (EPD_normal).